How to Measure Network Performance Effectively

 How to Measure Network Performance

 When optimizing network performance there are important metrics that must be measured.
-Some common metrics used to measure network performance include latency, packet loss indicators, jitter, bandwidth, and throughput.
+Some common metrics used to measure network traffic performance include latency, packet loss indicators, jitter, bandwidth, and throughput.

 Latency can be used to measure network delays, focusing on the time spent in the successful transfer of packets or a packet of data from one point to another within a network.
 A network that is working perfectly should have zero or near-zero latency.
 The measurement of latency is given in milliseconds and is determined or compared to the speed of light, which is at 186,000 Miles/sec.